PlayStation controller: History

 Ken Kutaragi recounted the designing of the controller:

 In development, we simulated every possible joypad situation.
 We imagined what it would be like to have to continually put the pad down while mapping a game, or playing while lying on the floor, and many other cases.
 After that we had to decide on the weight of the buttons and the pad itself.
 We adjusted the weights one gram at a time and eventually we found the correct balance.
 We probably spent as much time on the joypad's development as we did on the body of the machine.

 Both Goto and Kutaragi recalled that Sony president Norio Ohga showed a special interest in the development of the controller, and strongly supported the final version.
 The original version (model SCPH-1010) was released alongside the PlayStation on 3 December 1994 in Japan.

 When the PlayStation was launched in North America and Europe on the 9th and 29th of September 1995 respectively, the controller was slightly retooled to meet the needs of the western market, and came with a revised version of the PlayStation controller (model SCPH-1080) for their respective launch models in those regions.
 This version is 10% larger than the original version in Japan, presumably to account for the differences in hand size among eastern and western people.
-It featured slightly longer grip handles as well as a longer cord with a ferrite bead, and was bundled with all subsequent PlayStation consoles afterwards.
+It has a longer cord with a ferrite bead, and was bundled with all subsequent PlayStation consoles afterwards.
 This iteration of the controller was later released in Japan on 2 April 1996.

 After briefly selling the Dual Analog Controller in 1997, Sony began phasing out the PlayStation controller later that year with the introduction of the DualShock controller, which would become the new standard controller for the PlayStation from that point onwards.
 The first game to explicitly require the use of DualShock (and Dual Analog) controllers, Ape Escape, would not come out until two years after the DualShock's initial release.